An individuals health depends a lot on their lifestyle. Maintaining physical and mental health are crucial to an individuals longevity.

 Tips to Get Active

 Being active doesn't have to be difficult.
-There are many ways to make physical activity a part of daily life at home, at school, at work, and at play.
+There are many ways to make physical activity a part of daily life at home, at school, at work, and especially at play.

 Getting started is easier than you think.
 Start now and slowly increase your physical activity to meet your goals.